abhinendrayadav/ProVA/data/responses.md

 ## promotion criteria
 * lndFAQ/promotion_criteria
   - Each employee needs to be compliant with all learning requirements as specified by Prolifics policies, client mandates and Government laws.
 Please reach out to your Supervisor to know further

+## lndFAQ/lnd_external_trainings
+* lndFAQ/lnd_external_trainings
+  - After acquiring approval for the cost of training from the practice director, raise a request to prou@prolifics.com.
+Please refer the learning engagement policy document on PeP to know more.
+All external trainings and certifications should be updated in the ELMS within 1 month of completion.
+[Click Here](mailto:ProU@prolifics.com?subject=External%20Trainings) to send an email

+## lndFAQ/lnd_account_lock
+* lndFAQ/lnd_account_lock
+  - Please drop an email to ProU@prolifics.com They will unlock the account and respond to you shortly.
+[Click Here](mailto:ProU@prolifics.com?subject=LMS%20Account%20Lock) to send an email

+## lndFAQ/lnd_course_status
+* lndFAQ/lnd_course_status
+  - Please mail to prou@prolifics.com The team will validate and reply to you.
+[Click Here](mailto:ProU@prolifics.com?subject=Pending%20Courses) to send an email

+## lndFAQ/lnd_thinkhr_course
+* lndFAQ/lnd_thinkhr_course
+  - eLMS automatically updates ThinkHR courses every 48 hrs.
+Your courses will reflect shortly.
+If you continue to face issues post that, please write to prou@prolifics.com.
+[Click Here](mailto:ProU@prolifics.com?subject=ThinkHR%20Courses) to send an email

 ## mobile usage
 * common_property/mobile_usage